 My reality was, it had been several years since I got my last degree and I never had worked anywhere.

 My reality was, apart from possessing some general proficiency and being hard-working, I did not have any proven skill-sets or training.

-My reality was, I lived in a country with the huge unemployment rate, where getting a job was difficult to even for those who had many years of experience.
+My reality was, I lived in a country with a huge unemployment rate, where getting a job was difficult even for those who had many years of experience.

 But, I could not afford to abandon my dreams even for a day.
 I constantly nurtured them in my heart.

 One day, a friend suggested me to attend an interview in a start-up.
-They were looking for someone to manage their basic administrative work, the previous experience was not mandatory.
+They were looking for someone to manage their basic administrative work, having previous experience was not mandatory.
 I went for the interview.
-They asked me to start immediately.
+They asked me to join immediately.

-After coming back home, I started trying to reach out desperately to all my contacts and resources in search of a nanny or a caregiver, without any luck.
+After coming back home, I desperately started reaching out to all my contacts and resources in search of a nanny or a caregiver, without any luck.
 There was a lady who worked for us as part-time help.
 My kids were quite comfortable with her, and she was quite familiar with the overall situation of my family.
 I asked her several times in the previous three years if she would consider working with us full-time, and she always declined as she herself had three kids at home.
-This time I went back to her once again with the same request, and lot more desperately.
+This time I went back to her once again with the same request, and a lot more desperately.
 She politely refused.
-I decided to call the employer the next day to inform that I won’t be able to join for some personal reason.
-Next morning, she came back and told me she changed her mind and wanted to give me a chance to work!
+I decided to call the employer the next day to inform them that I won’t be able to join for some personal reasons.
+The next morning, she came back and told me she changed her mind and wanted to give me a chance to work!